Meet the people behind the government’s energy cost review

-Terry Scouler, chief executive, EEF
+Terry Scuoler, chief executive, EEF

 “We are delighted to see manufacturers’ long-running concerns over the competitiveness of UK electricity costs addressed through this manifesto commitment to achieving the lowest energy costs in Europe.”

-A former military man and an economist, Scouler has been chief executive of manufacturing trade body EEF since 2010.
+A former military man and an economist, Scuoler has been chief executive of manufacturing trade body EEF since 2010.
 The organisation has campaigned long and hard for policy action to counteract “uncompetitive” energy costs for manufacturers in the UK and was quick to welcome the Conservative manifesto commitment to carry out a review of the cost of energy.
-Until July, Scouler was also chair of CEEMET, a pan-European manufacturing trade body.
+Until July, Scuoler was also chair of CEEMET, a pan-European manufacturing trade body.
 It was a position he took up before the EU referendum with an ambition to “reform from within” to improve the efficiency of industry interactions with the European Parliament and its commissions.

 Nick Winser, chairman, Energy Systems Catapult